bluesky/tiled/docs/source/how-to/profiles.md

    for users' personal productivity.

-The exact locations depend on which operating system you are using and other system-specific details, which is why we can't list them here.
+The exact locations depend on which operating system you are using and other system-specific details, in accordance with standards, which is why we can't list them here.

+The default locations for (1) and (3) can be overridden by setting the environment variables `TILED_SITE_PROFILES` and `TILED_PROFILES`, respectively, to the desired path.
 ```

 ## Create and use a profile